sorinbadea29/Loading-Parrot/README.md

-# Simple Parrot
+# Loading Parrot
-Using CSS Position
+Using CSS Position and keyframes